AdelKS/LinuxGamingGuide/README.md

 VK_ICD_FILENAMES=$HOME/radv-master-pgogen/share/vulkan/icd.d/radeon_icd.x86_64.json:$OTHER_PATH/radeon_icd.i686.json
 ```
 where you should manually replace `$HOME` by your home path `/home/Joe` and `$OTHER_PATH` by where `radeon_icd.i686.json` actually is, you can find it out by following the explanations above.

-#### Nvidia

-The least one can do is redirect to Arch's documentation about it: https://wiki.archlinux.org/index.php/NVIDIA

-If you didn't install the proprietary driver your computer is likely to be running an open source driver called `nouveau`, but you wouldn't want that to play games with that as it works based off reverse engineering and doesn't offer much performance.

-Once you have the proprietary driver installed, open `nvidia-settings`, make sure you have set your main monitor to its maximum refresh rate and have 'Force Full Composition Pipeline' disabled (advanced settings).

-Also, in Lutris, you can disable the size limit of the NVidia shader cache by adding `__GL_SHADER_DISK_CACHE_SKIP_CLEANUP=1` to the environement variables.

 ## Kernel

 First, try to get the latest kernel your distro ships, it often comes with performance improvements (it contains the base updates for the amd gpu driver for example).